ashleygold/DNREC-Estuary-Game/EstuaryGame/README.md

 ﻿# Section-010-Team-4

-A Java project that teaches middle school students about the estuary conservation in a fun and exciting way.
+A Java project that teaches middle school students about estuary conservation in a fun and exciting way.

 ## How To Run